-On Demand Streaming Audio: Qobuz and Spotify
+On-Demand Streaming Audio: Qobuz and Spotify

 Everybody knows Spotify, but Qobuz is a relative newcomer, and perhaps not yet that well known.
 With this review, I intend to change that!

-Spotify is hugely popular, and several of my friends actively use it, and have let go of their CD players and are almost solely using this service for their music needs.
-It’s not difficult to see why: virtually all music ever made can be found, and it is easy and fun sharing playlists and recommendations among other Spotify users.
-One of these friends came over some years ago, when I still used my Windows PC for music playback with a HiFace EVO, into the Levinson 360S DAC.
-He logged in to Spotify with his account and played all the tracks that he knew so well, but he had to agree with me that it didn’t sound very impressive.
-Even if I will never mistake an mp3 file for a WAV, AIFF or FLAC file, mp3’s can actually sound ok if done well, but the Spotify playback sounded even more compressed than my average mp3, both dynamically and timbrally.
-No matter how convenient the service was, based on the sound quality I decided that this was not for me.
+One of the aforementioned friends, Jeroen, came over a few years ago, when I still used my Windows PC for music playback with a HiFace EVO, into a Levinson 360S DAC.
+Jeroen logged into Spotify with his account and played all the tracks that he knew so well, but he had to agree with me that it didn’t sound very impressive.
+Even if I will not likely mistake an mp3 file for a WAV, AIFF or FLAC file, mp3’s can actually sound ok if done well, but the Spotify playback sounded even more compressed than my average local mp3, dynamically, in transient behavior, and timbrally.
+No matter how convenient the service is, based on the sound quality I decided there and then that this was not for me.

 Above: Qobuz album view (no years mentioned)

-Something I found annoying was the inability to cue within a track.
+Something I found quite annoying was the inability to cue (scrub) within a track.
 Spotify works the same as when playing a local track: you can just drag the progress bar to anywhere within the track.
 Not so with Quobuz: the track starts at the beginning, and all you can do is skip to the next track.